A look at the Defence news 6 - 12 December

 Maas appointed to senior NATO position

 Brigadier General Jan-Willem Maas is set to be appointed the new Deputy Chief of Staff Plans at NATO Allied Joint Force Command in Brunssum in the southern Netherlands.
 He will first be promoted to the rank of major general and formally succeed Lieutenant General Kees Matthijssen on 10 January 2022.
-Lieutenant General Matthijssen is to become the new Force Commander of the UN mission MINUSMA in Mali.
+Lieutenant General Matthijssen is to become the new Force Commander of the UN mission Minusma in Mali.

 More drugs intercepted by HNLMS Holland

 The Royal Netherlands Navy vessel HNLMS Holland has intercepted a drugs transport for the third time in quick succession.
-The patrol vessel managed to stop a go-fast boat carrying drugs with two people on board.
+The patrol vessel managed to stop a go-fast boat carrying drugs with 2 people on board.
 The drugs haul came to a total of 235 kilos of cocaine.
 The interception took place on 17 November, but was only made public last week.